Super Mario 64: Advertising and sales

 Peter Main, Nintendo's vice president of marketing at the time, stated Super Mario 64 was meant as the killer app for the Nintendo 64.
 The US$20 million marketing campaign included videotapes sent to more than five hundred thousand Nintendo Power subscribers and advertisements shown on MTV, Fox, and Nickelodeon.

 Super Mario 64 was officially released in Japan in June 1996, North America in September, and in Europe and Australia in March 1997.
+During its first week of sale, it sold around 200,000 copies.
 During its first three months of sale in North America, it sold more than two million copies and grossed $140 million in the United States, becoming the best-selling video game of 1996.
 It was also the best-selling game overall from 1995 to 2002.
 During the first three months of 1997, it was the second-best-selling console game at 523,000 units.
 By early 2001, it had sold 5.5 million units, and 5.9 million by September 2002.

 At the 1999 Milia festival in Cannes, Super Mario 64 won a Gold ECCSELL prize for earning revenues above €21 million in the European Union in 1998.
 It had become the second most popular game on Wii's Virtual Console by June 2007, behind Super Mario Bros.
-By March 2008, Super Mario 64 sold 11.8 million copies worldwide, being the bestselling Nintendo 64 game.
+By March 2008, Super Mario 64 sold 11.8 million copies worldwide, being the best-selling Nintendo 64 game.
 By 2015, Super Mario 64 was the 12th most sold Mario game, with 11.91 million copies sold.